samueldsingh/data-engineering/interview_questions/15-oops.md

 ## 15. Explain why composition might be preferred over inheritance in certain situations.
 Write a Python class that demonstrates the concept of composition.

+- Classes should achieve polymorphic behavior and code reuse by their composition rather than inheritance from a base or parent class.
+- To get the higher design flexibility, the design principle says that composition should be favored over inheritance.
+- Inheritance should only be used when subclass ‘is a’ superclass.
+- Inheritance cannot be used for code reuse.
+- If there is no ‘is a’ relationship, then use composition for code reuse.
+- In inheritance, the base class can extend the functionality of the superclass by allowing overriding of methods.
+Whereas, in composition the base class cannot extend the functionality of the super class, only the superclass can be used as is without any modification.

 ## 16. Method overloading (Static Polymorphism) vs Method overriding (Dynamic Polymorphism)